top of page

 • 19% of young adults

-Ending the Stigma Around Mental Health for Young
+Removing the Stigma Around Mental Health of Youths

 Removing the stigma can promote open and honest conversations about mental health, leading to better understanding, awareness, and access to resources & a willingness to seek help when need.